zubair/zubair/README.md

 Fast forward 15 years, I am a software engineer based in California 🇺🇸 specialized in iOS with over 6 years of industry experience in financial services, AI, integrated fitness, e-commerce, wellness services and video streaming enhancing consumer mobile apps used by millions of users.

 I enjoy building great products and I have always believed in augmenting humans with technology.
 I am looking for my next interesting opportunity, iterating on different methodologies and technologies such as building modern iOS architecture using Swift, UIKit, or SwiftUI to develop new features, buttery-smooth UI, and debug existing challenges.
-Feel free to reach out to me at zubair.asgar@gmail.com.

 ![Zubair's Github stats](https://github-readme-stats.vercel.app/api?username=zubair&hide=prs,issues,contribs&theme=radical&show_icons=true&count_private=true)